-When taking out a mortgage, you might have to provide a lump sum of money as the down payment.
-Requirements vary, but even a small down payment can become an issue if you’re strapped for cash.
+When taking out a mortgage, you typically have to provide a lump sum of money as the down payment.
+Requirements vary, but even a small down payment can be challenging if you’re strapped for cash.

 What is down payment assistance?